Applications8 min read

 A letter of consent is a written statement from the owner of the cited mark confirming that they have no objection to your mark being registered.

-That said, it's often worth exploring this option.
-The owner of the cited mark may not even be aware of your application, and many owners are willing to provide consent if your goods and services don't directly compete with theirs.
+In practice, IP Australia will generally accept a letter of consent and withdraw the citation.
+The owner of the cited mark may not even be aware of your application, and many owners are willing to provide consent if your goods and services do not directly compete with theirs.

 Amending the application